Key Stage Transfers (frequently asked questions)

 We work very closely with our SEND colleagues and the placement that is secured by the SEND Admissions Team is based on the recommendation of a Governance Board who confirm the appropriate type of SEND provision each child requires.
 There is a dedicated SEND Admissions Officer for each quadrant to streamline communication and to allow the SEND Admissions Officer to build up knowledge around each case through internal discussions with colleagues and schools.
 All placements are discussed with the appropriate SEND Teams.

 Every child who is identified as going through the key stage transfer process this year should have either a specific school or a type of school named by 15 February.
-This can be before 15 February where the school place has been agreed.
+If you have not received your EHCP, please contact your SEND Case Officer.

 Before the 15 February, we aim for the majority of children and their families to receive a finalised plan with a named school in their EHCP, but in some circumstances we may have to name "type" of provision.